Extra-Creativity/OpenGLFramework/README.md

 ### C++20

-Considering that some core features (like `module`) in C++20 is not easy for those who haven't studied them to convert back to C++17 code (like header-style), we only use minor functions in C++20.
+Considering that some core features (like `module`) in C++20 are not easy for those who haven't studied them to convert back to C++17 code (like header-style), we only use minor new properties in C++20.
 If you cannot use C++20 features, you can detect and replace them easily.

 What we use in C++20：